 About $900m in resources royalty is paid on the $62.5b industry.
 And no tax.

-Companies exporting gas from Australia are 95 per cent in foreign hands, new analysis from the Australia Institute and reported in the Canberra Times hows seven out of 10 gas export projects are at least 90 per cent owned internationally.
+Companies exporting gas from Australia are 95 per cent in foreign hands.
+(Australia Institute) (Canberra Times) Seven of 10 gas export projects are at least 90 per cent owned internationally.
 Transfer pricing and complex financial arrangements mean few royalties flow to Australia.